vlcty/tesla_wallbox_docker/README.md

 # tesla_wallbox_docker

-InfluxDB + Wallbox Exporter + Docker = <3
+InfluxDB + tesla_wallbox_exporter + Grafana + Telegraf + Docker = <3

-> :warning: This software was designed around Europe's three phase power gid.
-If you are outside of said region this software might not work out of the box for you.
+> :warning: This software is designed around Europe's three phase power grid.
+If you are located outside said region this software might not work for you.

 This is my first public compose file.
 Please be gentle.